nhrones/DWM-ReactiveUI/readme.md

 https://github.com/deno-windowing/dwm
 https://github.com/DjDeveloperr/skia_canvas

-Unlike Microsofts WPF and Silverlights use of _code-behind_ files, DWM_ReactiveUI uses an MVVM framework where _code-behind_ is replaced by decoupled _Viewmodels_.
+Unlike Microsofts WPF and Silverlights use of _code-behind_ files, DWM_ReactiveUI uses an MVVM framework where _code-behind_ is replaced by decoupled _ViewModels_.
 <br/>

 The most unique aspect of this framework is the complete decoupling of Views, ViewModels, as well as the framewor, by way of a common, strongly-typed, synchronous event-bus.